 - The harness an employer provides an employee with when using the scaffolding snaps due to not being repaired and maintained, causing them to fall from the top of the scaffolding.
 They experience a leg injury.

-- The scaffolding is erected on uneven soft ground, it collapses under the weight of the workers.
+- If it is erected on uneven soft ground, a scaffolding collapse accident could occur under the weight of the workers.
 As a result, one of them experiences a head injury causing brain damage.

 If you are unsure of who is liable for your injuries, then reach out for assistance from our advisors.